Matteo Trevisan

 Portfolio

-Trevisan’s projects mainly focus on social issues, particulary related to the environment and anthropology and his photographs have been published in major magazines such as the New York Times, The Guardian, The Wall Street Journal, Internazionale and more.
+In 2018, after studying photography at the ISCFC school in Rome, he started working as a photographer and videomaker.
+Passionate mountaineer born in the borderland between Italy and Slovenia, Trevisan’s projects mainly focus on social issues, particulary related to the environment and anthropology.
+His photographs have been published in major magazines such as the New York Times, The Guardian, The Wall Street Journal, Internazionale, National Geographic Italia, Espresso and more.
+He is currently working on a personal project on the italian region Friuli Venezia Giulia and on a long-term environmental project in the Central Balkans.

 More info